Whisky

 Neither wins outright.
 Buy from whichever is closer to you.

-The blended Scotches — Lidl edges it
+The blended Scotches — neck and neck

 The entry-level blend in each discounter is the bottle most people pick up first — it's where the price-pressure lives, and where supermarkets win or lose new whisky drinkers.